 Then one day, after telling her younger son (for the eighteenth time at dinner), “Dude, stop rocking on the chair!” she realized the answer to her question had been right in front of her the whole time!

+Out of the chaos came a collection of poetry entitled Mom, Interrupted, and a new voice for a new decade.
 She started to write about her two boys, a husband who travels, her cat named Fluffy, and her golden retriever (Barley Patches).
-Bren’s new poems, stories and songs capture that same intimate conversation, sometimes scathing commentary, sometimes beautiful irony of being a mom, of being a creative woman, and of being Bren.
+Bren’s new poems, stories and songs for kids capture that same intimate conversation, sometimes scathing commentary, sometimes beautiful irony of being a mom, of being a creative woman, and of being Bren.